 The inspector(s) should determine the licensee approach to training.
 The approach should be detailed in the licensee’s T&Q Plan.
 However, if it is not readily apparent from the T&Q plan, the inspector(s) should meet with appropriate licensee management and security training personnel to determine the approach that the licensee employs to train and qualify security personnel.
 With the exception of firearms, the inspector(s) should also ascertain whether the licensee conducts qualification and requalification activities in the classroom, on shift, or a combination of the two.

 In some instances, it may be beneficial to culminate this inspection effort with interviews of security personnel to determine whether they have the requisite knowledge.
 This may allow for independent verification of some aspects of training data collected during the inspection.
-When conducting interviews, the inspector(s) should avoid distracting the officer from primary duties.
+When conducting interviews, the inspector(s) should avoid distracting the officer from their primary duties.
 The inspector(s) should also be sensitive to allegations and the processes to ensure proper handling.
 Whenever possible and as appropriate, interviews should be conducted at the duty location.

+The inspector(s) shall not handle licensee weapons that are assigned to post.
+If the inspector(s) have questions about the functionality or accuracy of the weapon(s) system, the inspector(s) shall ask the licensee to demonstrate the function of the weapon(s) system.
+If the inspector(s) determine a need to handle a weapon, the inspector(s) shall request that a qualified member of the security organization transfer the weapon to the range, armory, or any other place the licensee deems safe for the inspector(s) to handle the weapon(s).
+The inspector(s) shall confirm with the licensee that the weapon(s) are in a cleared and safe condition before the inspector(s) handles the weapon(s).

 One hour has been allocated within the resource estimate of this IP for the inspector(s) to conduct physical protection program status verifications.
 The purpose of the status verification is to ensure that the implementation of the licensee's physical protection program is maintained in accordance with regulations, licensee security plans and implementing procedures.
 The inspector(s) should conduct observations of physical protection program elements being implemented by the licensee, other than those inspected within this procedure.

-An additional 3 hours have been allocated within the resource estimate of this inspection procedure for the inspector(s) to verify that licensees
+An additional 3 hours have been allocated within the resource estimate of this inspection procedure for the inspector(s) to verify that licensees who have been approved for stand-alone preemption authority meet the requirements of 10 CFR 73.15.

-Section 02. within this procedure only applicable to those NRC-licensed facilities that are specifically .
+Sections 02.15 through 02.23 within this procedure are only applicable to those NRC-licensed facilities that are specifically approved for stand-alone preemption authority.

+Note: Currently sections 02.15 through 02.23 of this procedure are only applicable at the following NRC-licensed operating facilities:

+Diablo Canyon Nuclear Power Plant, Units 1 and 2

+James A Fitzpatrick Nuclear Power Plant

+Nine Mile Point Nuclear Station, Units 1 and 2

+R.E.
+Ginna Nuclear Power Plant

 TIER I